Jump to: Course Details | Overview | Instructor | Reviews | CE Credits | Contact Us | Related Courses | Join Email List

 NJ Certified Public Works Managers (CPWM): 5 Technical, 5 Management, 2 Government Contact Hours

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete all three days of this course will be awarded 14.25 CEs.
+Participants who complete all three days of this course in June 2023 will be awardee 14.25 CEs; participants who complete all three days of this course in October 2023 will be awarded 22.0 CEs.

 NJ Landscape Architects: Pending

-NJ Professional Engineers/Land Surveyors: 24 Continuing Professional Competency (CPC) credits
+NJ Professional Engineers: 24 Continuing Professional Competency (CPC) credits

 NY Landscape Architects: 14 hr CL; 18.5 hr EA